Interim Accessibility Statement

 MSD is a signatory to the Accessibility Charter external URL .
 The Accessibility Charter is a commitment to providing accessible information to the public.
 As part of this commitment, we developed a 5-year programme of work.
 We have a dedicated team to carry out this work.

-Contact us at email@example.com if you need information in alternate formats, such as:
+Contact us at email@example.com if you need specific information in alternate formats, such as:

 - Easy Read